-Students interested in applying for the Teacher Education are required to attend an informational session before acceptance into the program.
+Students interested in applying for the Teacher Education are required to meet with an Admissions Counselor before acceptance into the program.
 Transfer students from other degree programs or colleges must have a 2.5 GPA for admission to this program.